-Under the URRC Act, it is directed that at the sole discretion of the URRC, the URRC shall determine whether an Application is either Minor or Major in determining the time required for the review and recommendation process for that application The URRC has determined to treat the subject Application as a minor Application.
+Under the URRC Act, it is directed that at the sole discretion of the URRC, the URRC shall determine whether an Application is either Minor or Major for purposes of determining the time required for processing of the Application.
+The URRC has determined to treat the subject Application as a minor Application.